Un-Dueing Roe: Constitutional Conflict and Political Polarization in Planned Parenthood v. Casey

 Reproductive rights, abortion, Supreme Court of the United States, SCOTUS, undue burden

 Mayeri, Serena, "Un-Dueing Roe: Constitutional Conflict and Political Polarization in Planned Parenthood v.
-Casey," (2019).
-Faculty Scholarship at Penn Law.
+Casey" (2019).
+All Faculty Scholarship.
 2643.